Sharp bushes? Planted.

 Hygiene and Sanitation

 In a perfect world, your safe room would include a bathroom.
-But if that's not your reality, then you'll need another way to do your business.
+But if that’s not your reality, you’ll need another way to do your business.
 A camping toilet is one option.

 Cold Weather Gear

 When the heat stops working, how can you avoid freezing to death inside your safe room?
 The answer’s to store winter hats, coats, gloves (go for a pair with Kevlar lining for optimal protection), extra clothing, and sleeping bags.

 Staying cooped up in that DIY safe room for hours with nothing to keep you entertained is a recipe for disaster.
 To prevent your family members from being at each other’s throats, store some board games, cards, books, and other things they enjoy in a box.

 You’re gonna need a way to see in the dark when the power’s gone, and candles are a big nope.
 A tactical flashlight can easily light up your safe room.

 Your job’s not over after you’ve secured all your supplies.
 You still need to check ‘em regularly for expired food, meds, and batteries.

 It’ll take time, resources, and a lot of patience to build a safe room.
 But the payoff’s worth it when something or someone threatens your family’s safety.